KGBRecord/freej2me-plus-lakka/README.md

 >
 >Move it to your libretro frontend's `cores/` folder, with freej2me-lr.jar on `system/` and the frontend should be able to load j2me files afterwards.
 >
->NOTE: The windows core has been tested on Windows 10 & 11 x64.
+>NOTE: The windows core has been tested on Windows 7, 10 & 11 x64.

 ----
 **Usage (applies to AWT and SDL):**

 Launching the AWT frontend (freej2me.jar) will bring up a filepicker to select the MIDlet to run.

-Alternatively it can be launched from the command line: `java -jar freej2me.jar 'file:///path/to/midlet.jar' [width] [height] [scale]`
+Alternatively it can be launched from the command line: `java -jar freej2me.jar 'file:///path/to/midlet.jar' [fullscreen?
+1=yes, 0=no] [width] [height] [scale]`
-Where _width_, _height_ (dimensions of the simulated screen) and _scale_ (initial scale factor of the window) are optional arguments.
+Although all arguments aside from the path are optional (even the path is optional, as FreeJ2ME-Plus will just open normally).

-The SDL2 frontend (freej2me-sdl.jar) accepts the same command-line arguments format, aside from the _scale_ option which is unavailable. **NOTE**: This flavor requires libSDL 2.24.0-1 or newer in order to even launch.
+The SDL2 frontend (freej2me-sdl.jar) accepts the same command-line arguments format, aside from the _scale_ option which is unavailable. **NOTE**: This flavor requires libSDL2 version 2.24.0-1 or newer in order to even launch.
 Make sure you have it installed in your system, or placed alongside the jar for it to load.

 When running under Microsoft Windows please do note paths require an additional `/` prefixed.
 For example, `C:\path\to\midlet.jar` should be passed as `file:///C:\path\to\midlet.jar`

-Special note for Windows: It is recommended to use Adoptium's [OpenJDK JRE](https://adoptium.net/temurin/releases/?os=windows&arch=x64&package=jre), instead of Oracle JRE.
-Late versions of Oracle introduced a bootstrapper javaw.exe, which will leave the actual javaw.exe process behind once the game is closed in RetroArch.
-Unfortunately, there is no good way for the core to determine which javaw is the _actual_ one, so you will either need to edit your system env to add the actual javaw.exe's path and delete the `javapath` one, or simply use Adoptium's JRE which does not have this issue.

 FreeJ2ME keeps savedata and config at the working directory it is run from.
 Currently any resolution specified at the config file takes precedence over the values passed via command-line.